You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Onboarding

-Proper onboarding and training help new hires successfully adapt to the team, which is key to building the employee’s loyalty.
+Proper onboarding and training processes help new hires successfully adapt to the team, which is key to building the employee’s loyalty.
 Companies who properly onboard their employees show a 50% higher recruit retention rate.

 In business terms, if the recruitment process was poor, onboarding presents the second chance to understand whether the new employee is a good fit and, if not, the first couple of months are enough to identify the problem in time.